 - Veggies/Additions - a pop of color from spinach is always fun and an easy way to add nutrition.
 I also included garlic and mushrooms because we're huge fans!
 But keep in mind that any ingredient you might add to a burrito, taco, nachos, or salad can also be added to vegan quesadillas!

 Other possible additions:

-- pickled veggies like jalapeno and onion
+- pickled veggies like jalapeno and red onion

-- sweet potato or butternut squash
+- cubed and cooked sweet potato or butternut squash

 - fresh herbs

 - vegan ground beef crumbles or seitan chorizo